About Us

 anna-leqlercq

-Maja is a veterinarian who began her PhD-studies on facial expressions and behaviours linked to pain in cows in the spring of 2023.
-After receiving her veterinary degree from the University of Copenhagen in 2013, Maja worked in large animal practice and at a small animal clinic.
-Since 2017, she has worked at SLU, initially teaching anatomy, and since 2021, she has also served as a research assistant in biomechanical and pain research in cattle.
-In addition to her PhD-project, Maja continues to teach anatomy to veterinary students and is a highly appreciated teacher who received the veterinary students' pedagogical award in 2023.
+Maja is a veterinarian and started her PhD work on facial expressions and behaviours linked to pain in cows in spring 2023.
+After her veterinary degree from the University of Copenhagen in 2013, Maja worked at a district mixed practice and at a small animal clinic.
+Since 2017 she has been working at SLU, initially teaching anatomy and since 2021 combined with being a research assistant in biomechanics and pain in cows.
+In addition to her PhD project, she continues to teach veterinary students in anatomy and received the Veterinary Students' Pedagogical Award in 2023.

 Visiting Address